thytanium/superfunds/README.md

 ## Unit tests

-Due to the limited time to write this solution, testing was limited to feature testing to one particular function: detecting potential duplicates when creating a new fund.
+Due to the limited time to write this solution, testing was limited to one particular function: detecting potential duplicates when creating a new fund.

 In that test, we create an initial fund, then attempt to create another one with the same name, and finally look for new records in the database table where